Stop Smoking Before and After Cosmetic Surgery

 • Smoking reduces oxygen supply to the wound: Oxygen is essential to proper wound healing, and smoking prevents enough oxygen from reaching your tissue, a condition known as hypoxia or ischemia.
 Carbon monoxide, one of the known toxins in cigarette smoke, binds to hemoglobin, the oxygen transporter in your blood.
 This prevents hemoglobin from carrying oxygen to the tissue and deprives your cells of their supply.
 The nicotine in tobacco smoke causes your blood vessels to shrink and become narrow, so less blood will reach your skin and wound.
 Moreover, nicotine increases your heart rate and your blood pressure, which can stress your heart and even damage it, causing further oxygen deprivation in your body.

-• Smoking Impairs cell functions: Several types of cells are involved in the wound healing process, and they usually determine how quickly your wound will heal, and how your scar will look after healing.
+• Smoking impairs cell functions: Several types of cells are involved in the wound healing process, and they usually determine how quickly your wound will heal, and how your scar will look after healing.
 According to researchers, smoking can impair the function of fibroblasts, which are cells responsible for repairing your wound and forming the final scar.
-This means that if you smoke, your scar would probably end up more obvious and unpleasant.
+This means that if you smoke, your scar will probably end up more obvious.

 • Smoking increases the risk of Blood clots: The nicotine in tobacco smoke stimulates the release of certain chemicals in the body that make your blood more sticky and thick.
 This increases the risk of developing small blood clots that obstruct your blood vessels and deprive your wound of blood and oxygen supply.